-- List the candidate's work assignments since appointment or since promotion to associate professor giving the proportions of time allocated for instruction; research or other creative activities; and service to society, the University and the profession.
-State that a quorum of tenured faculty was present and list the total number of yes and no votes of the participating faculty. - B. Probation Specify the number of years of full-time service the candidate has completed.
-Specify how much, if any, credit toward the minimum probationary period the candidate has been granted for service elsewhere or for - C. Qualifications and Record of Exemplary Performance Make generalizations about the candidate's qualifications for the academic rank he/she is they are to be tenured in and the specific duties he/she is they are assigned to do.
-Make generalizations about the exemplary nature of the candidate's record in (1) teaching, (2) research, scholarship or other creative activities, and (3) service to society, the University and the profession, and clarify how the candidate has - D. Need for Services

-Demonstrate a continuing and long-range need for the candidate.
-Show how the duties assigned to the candidate are essential to the unit fulfilling its mission at the present and in the future. - E. If there was any disparity between the PTU tenured faculty recommendation and the opinion expressed in any of the external review letters, the PTU Head must record the rationale for the PTU tenured faculty's decision.
+- A. Background - List the candidate's work assignments since appointment or since promotion to associate professor giving the proportions of time allocated for instruction; research or other creative activities; and service to society, the University and the profession.
+State that a quorum of eligible voting faculty was present and list the total number of yes and no votes of the participating faculty. - B. Probation - Specify the number of years of full-time service the candidate has completed.
+Specify how much, if any, credit toward the minimum probationary period the candidate has been granted for service elsewhere or for service at the rank of instructor at the University of Georgia. - C. Qualifications and Record of Exemplary Performance Make generalizations about the candidate's qualifications for the academic rank he/she is they are to be tenured in and the specific duties areas he/she is they are assigned to do-work in.
+Make generalizations about the exemplary nature of the candidate's record in (1) teaching, (2) research, scholarship or other creative activities, and (3) service to society, the University and the profession, and clarify how the candidate has met the PTU criteria. - D. Need for Services - Demonstrate a continuing and long-range need for the candidate.
+Show how the duties assigned to the candidate are essential to the unit fulfilling its mission at the present and in the future. - E. If there was any disparity between the eligible voting faculty recommendation and the opinion expressed in any of the external review letters, the PTU Head must record the rationale for the PTU eligible voting faculty's decision.
 The explanation should document why a negative external letter was discounted or why greater weight was given to the more positive external assessments of the candidate.
 The PTU Heads are encouraged to go into as much detail as they believe is necessary to provide additional context for higher-level committees to understand the PTU's rationale for the subsequent decision.